deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 layout: default
 ---

-# Introduction to Monte Carlo Methods & Markov Chains
+# Monte Carlo Methods, Markov Chains and Neural Nets

 Let's say you're a horrific alien looking for the perfect planet to colonize.